DavidWells/serverless-workshop/lessons-code-complete/core-concepts/6-using-addition-resources/README.md

 ## Background

-Very often when building serverless micro services they require additional resources to be setup outside of just functions and endpoints.
+When building serverless services, it's pretty common to require additional resources to be setup outside of simple functions & endpoints.

-Resources like a database, an additional s3 bucket, a kinesis stream, or an SQS queue.
+Resources like a databases, additional s3 buckets, a kinesis stream, or an SQS queue might be required for real world use cases.

 There are two things we need to do to add addition resources.

-1. Define the resources needed in the `serverless.yml` `resources` block
+1. Define the resources needed in the `serverless.yml` file's `resources` block
 2. Add any additional IAM permissions the functions will need to interact with those resources.

 This lesson will cover adding additional resources to your serverless service.

 We will walk through adding a dynamoDB table to your service.

 ## Lesson Steps